 We can provide you with professional references--other counseling professionals who are familiar with our work.

 Many seminar attendees are referred to us by satisfied graduates, and the seminar gets consistent very high ratings on the end-of-seminar written evaluation feedback.
 We frequently receive thank you cards and notes from couples after the seminar.
 At many recent seminars we have received a round of applause from participants, although we don't always expect this.
 We regard these as strong indicators of the continuing high level of satisfaction of participants.
 We are happy to share with you some of the comments we've received recently.

-It is extremely rare for us to receive an overall negative rating from a participant (just once or twice in over five years of serving hundreds of couples).
+It is extremely rare for us to receive an overall negative rating from a participant (just once or twice in nearly two decades of serving hundreds of couples).
 Participants do occasionally comment on aspects of the seminar that were less appealing to them or seemed less relevant to their specific concerns, but these preferences seem to reflect individual tastes and situations--not to reflect quality issues.
 That is, a topic that one couple may rate as less valuable, several other couples in the same seminar will cite as a topic that they liked.

 You're more than welcome to attend the seminar, but we want you to know that most of the research on which our program is based was conducted with heterosexual couples and our program is designed generally with heterosexuals in mind, so we're not sure how effective our program would be for same-sex couples, although we're sure that some of it would be of interest and value.